Glenville Village 1870 to 1904

 The principal problem to be addressed was to settle on some agreed method of structuring the new community to prevent the intrusion of unwanted types of land use.
 Although recent residents of Marble & Shattuck Chair Company and Lucas Machine-Tool Company were quiet and didn’t seem to disturb the village too much, the founders did not want any more businesses moving into the area.

 One of the few models available to Holden was Tuxedo Park, a restricted community in New York founded by Pierre Lorillard.
 The difference being that Lorillard had begun with title to eleven thousand acres of land and could determine the usage unilaterally.
-Holden was advised to do something similar even though it could only be done by each resident individually.
+Holden was advised to do something similar, even though it could only be done by each resident individually.

-Over the course of a year, Holden and Goff visited every property owner from Gordon Park to Coit Road to request that they convey the deeds to their homes to Guardian Savings and Trust Company as trustee.
+Over a year, Holden and Goff visited every property owner from Gordon Park to Coit Road to request that they convey the deeds to their homes to Guardian Savings and Trust Company as trustee.
 The owners were returned deeds with provisions limiting the use of the property to residences for a term of fifty years.
 After more than a year’s work, the two men persuaded more than 150 of the neighbors to participate, demonstrating the trust and the high regard in which the two men were held.

 The re-granted ownership forbade the construction of railroads, businesses, manufacturing enterprises, or any structure that would emit offensive odors, noise, or smoke.
-Nor could they erect apartment houses or establish resorts, hotels, saloons, stables or even picnic grounds.
-The Country Club, James Patton’s fruit farm and the Schmitt-Gamble greenhouses along with the two manufacturing plants were grandfathered from having such restrictions.
-The provisions of not selling wine or malt or spirituous liquors of any kind were clearly aimed at keeping Glenville’s working classes at bay.
+Nor could they erect apartment houses or establish resorts, hotels, saloons, stables, or even picnic grounds.
+The Country Club, James Patton’s fruit farm, and the Schmitt-Gamble greenhouses along with the two manufacturing plants were grandfathered from having such restrictions.
+The provisions of not selling wine or malt or spirituous liquors of any kind were aimed at keeping Glenville’s working classes at bay.

 By the summer of 1904, the Fourth Ward (Glenville on the Lake) was ready to roll out its escape plan.
 The necessary petitions had been drafted and circulated signed by Howard M. Hanna Jr., Robert L. Ireland, L. Dean Holden, Albert S. Ingalls, and Liberty E. Holden.